-The principal, in consultation with the School Assessment Coordinator and administering teacher(s), will consider the following when determining the assessment schedule for their school.
+The principal, in consultation with the school assessment coordinator and administering teacher(s), will consider the following when determining the assessment schedule for their school.

 - Schedule the assessment at times in the morning that are most convenient for your school and most accommodating for students (e.g., consider aligning stretch breaks with recess). - Consider religious holidays and culturally significant days when scheduling assessment days. - Each assessment day should be administered in one continuous block including the stretch break (e.g., students should not have a music class in the middle of writing the assessment). - Students should participate in the assessment in a familiar environment where they can feel comfortable and relaxed.
 The classroom where they would normally take language arts or mathematics is best, if possible.
-Do not schedule all participating students together in a gymnasium, auditorium, or cafeteria. - Students who are not participating in the assessment (e.g., in combined classes, exempt) must be in an alternate location while the assessment is being written. - If the regular language arts or mathematics teacher is absent during an administration day, another teacher who is familiar to the students could administer the assessment while a substitute teacher covers that other class not involved in the assessment. - Minimize disruption during administration times (e.g., announcements, bells).
+Do not schedule all participating students together in a gymnasium, auditorium, or cafeteria. - Students who are not participating in the assessment (e.g., in combined classes, exempt) must be in an alternate location while the assessment is being written. - If the regular language arts or mathematics teacher is absent during an administration day, another teacher who is familiar to the students could administer the assessment while a substitute teacher covers that other class not involved in the assessment.